-The Australian economy uses the market-based system to allocate resources.
+The Behaviour of Consumers and Businesses The Australian economy uses the market-based system to allocate resources.
 This unit looks at the role of consumers and businesses in the economy, and the factors that influence their decision making.
 Students will investigate one or more key markets (eg. Fitness and personal training market) to determine how prices and quantities traded change within the market.
 An examination of how various factors may affect the way resources are allocated in an economy and how market power can affect efficiency and living standards.